How to Make an Acrylic Lap Desk

 Set up your work station and clamp material

 The first thing you’ll want to do is set up a station where you can easily clamp your scrap wood to the acrylic so you can bend it in a straight line.
 I used a long and narrow box to hold everything up, then a long piece of scrap wood to set everything on.

 Start by clamping a small piece of scrap wood on top of the acrylic, 3 inches from the short edge.
 In other words, when you bend the acrylic up, you’ll want about 3 inches of material underneath the scrap wood to become the leg of your lap desk.

-Step Two: Apply heat where you want to bend the acrylic
+Apply heat to where you want to bend acrylic

 Now, you’ll grab your heat gun and apply heat directly to the acrylic where the wood is clamped.
 I found that it worked best when I set my heat gun to 800 degrees and applied heat evenly for about 4 minutes and 30 seconds.
 You can simply set a timer to keep you on track, and slowly move your arm back and forth over the acrylic so that it’s evenly heated.